bcirh/hyl-candidate-test/README.md

 ```
 #### Improvments
 * Variable naming to better describe what variable is used for.
-* Using valid domain instead of dynamic dns service
+* Using valid domain instead of dynamic dns service.
-* Expanding configuration templates for Consul and Nomad
+* Expanding configuration templates for Consul and Nomad.
-* Improving github actions to have clear separation of jobs, instead having only one job
+* Improving github actions to have clear separation of jobs, instead having only one job.
-* Expanding terraform code to deploy full cluster instead single node cluster
+* Expanding terraform code to deploy full cluster instead single node cluster.
-* Implement Azure availability zones with terraform
+* Implement Azure availability zones with terraform.
-* Enable persistant sotorage for Nomad cluster with managed disk or with CSI
+* Enable persistant sotorage for Nomad cluster with managed disk or with CSI.
-* Move Keycloak ansible task into separate role
+* Move Keycloak ansible task into separate role.
-* Dynamically add/remove nsg rule for github actions runner
+* Dynamically add/remove nsg rule for github actions runner.

 ## Pre-requisites
 * [ansible](https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html)